-When taking shelter you need to sit with your back against the wall and put your head between your knees and cover your head with your hands.
+When taking shelter, it is suggested individuals use the following strategies: sit with your back against the wall and put your head between your knees and cover your head with your hands.
 If you have blankets or jackets cover your head with the items to help protect yourself from flying debris.
+Utilize sturdy furniture for overhead protection.

-REMEMBER: STAY AWAY FROM WINDOWS AND DOORS WITH GLASS!
+STAY AWAY FROM WINDOWS AND DOORS WITH GLASS!

 Do not approach power lines that have come in contact with the ground, or touch electrical equipment until it has been dried and tested.